 Ask Our Certified Clinical Aromatherapist

 Have a question?
 Need a Consultation?
 We are here to help.
 Let us know if we can answer your questions.
-Email us here
+Email us here to set an appointment

 Micah Harrari, a Levite and master craftsman, originally built the first harp in the land of Israel in 2000 years, for his wife Shoshanna as a birthday gift.
 Basing his designs on the information found in the Bible, Talmud, and archeology, this first harp opened the way for many more to follow spreading the mystical sounds of David's harp from the streets of Jerusalem to the four corners of the world.